microsoft/hands-on-lab-redis/docs/workshop.md

 navigation_levels: 3
 ---

-# Azure Cache for Redis Workshop
+# Azure Cache for Redis in the Azure World

 Welcome to this Azure Cache for Redis Workshop.
 You will be experimenting with Azure Cache for Redis in multiple labs to discover how it's integrated to other Azure services by running a real world scenarios.
 Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.